4 Dental Care Tips to Take Better Care of Your Gums

 See Us for a Cleaning

 A professional cleaning is the only way to remove tartar.
-It also helps to remove plaque that brushing or flossing may have missed.
+It also helps remove plaque that brushing or flossing may have missed.
 Plus, a cleaning helps identify dental issues early, including possible gum disease.
-Early detection is key to preventing more serious problems from occurring if the disease is left untreated.
+Early detection is key to preventing more serious problems if the disease is left untreated.

 Use Mouthwash